 The pleasant flavours of Mexican Vegetable Soup are sure to keep you warm and cozy during the colder days of winter.
 Made with common root vegetables and flavoured with Mexican-inspired spices, a big bowl of this soup is sure to brighten even the dreariest of days.

-If you’ve been following or reading my blog for a while now, you will no doubt have figured out that we love soups and stews.
-The fact that I, the non-vegetarian, can enjoy a non-meat dinner with my two favourite vegetarians (John.e and McKenna) without feeling that I’m missing out on something wholesome, delicious, and filling, makes soups a perfect go-to meal for our household.
+If you’ve been reading my blog for a while, you will have figured out that we love soups and stews.
+The fact that is, I can enjoy a dinner without meat.
+All the while, pleasing my two favourite vegetarians.
+The key is that I don’t feel like I’m missing out on something.
+This soup is wholesome, delicious, and filling.
+It’s a perfect go-to meal for our household.

-In addition to soup being hearty, and not needing meat of any kind to make it so, it’s a meal-time favourite among the three of us.
-And, since soups and stews take very little watching and care, and the fact that they can be safely refrigerated or frozen, soups are a no-brainer for me.
+In addition to being hearty, and not needing meat, it’s a meal-time favourite among the three of us.
+Soups and stews take very little babysitting and care.
+Most of them can be safely refrigerated or frozen.
+Obviously, soups are a no-brainer for me.

-In terms of heat and spice, we are lightweights, so you can feel free to add a little more to your recipe.
-I used plain canned diced tomatoes in this particular recipe, but you can certainly use the canned tomatoes with the green chilies.
+In terms of heat and spice, we are lightweights.
+If you feel like more spice, feel free to add a little more to your recipe.
+I used plain canned diced tomatoes in this particular recipe.
+You can also use the canned tomatoes with the green chilies.
+I love these Rotel tomatoes!
 That would be a lovely substitute for any of you heat-seekers!